 Golden period for intervention

-Speaking to Thanh Nien reporter, Mr. Doyle Mueller worriedly raised some issues of some parents whose children need special education, typically not accepting that their children need special education.
+Speaking to Thanh Nien reporter, Mr. Doyle Mueller worriedly raised some problems of some parents whose children need special education, typically not accepting that their children need special education.
 There are still thoughts like taking their children to this doctor, that hospital to be treated with medicine, acupuncture... then their children will be cured.

 (to be continued)